 Deepfake North Korean Remote Workers: a New Data Loss Threat

 Deepfake remote workers from North Korea have been making cybersecurity headlines for a while now.
-They use fabricated identities, AI-generated résumés, and even deepfaked video calls to secure jobs at Western companies.
+Using fabricated identities, AI-generated résumés, and even deepfaked video calls, these malicious agents secure jobs at Western companies.
 Once inside, they operate like trusted employees while carrying out their true mission: stealing sensitive intellectual property and exfiltrating customer data.

 What makes this new threat so dangerous is that it blurs the line between insider risk and external attack.
-On the surface, these individuals appear to be legitimate staff members with proper access, while having malicious intentions.
+On the surface, these individuals appear to be legitimate staff members with proper access, yet behind this facade are highly skilled agents with malicious intentions.

-Preventing data exfiltration in each of these data loss venues was hard enough as it is – and this hybrid nature makes it even harder to stop before the damage is done – especially with traditional security tools.
+Preventing data exfiltration across these data loss venues is hard enough as it is, making the hybrid nature of this threat even harder to stop before the damage is done – especially with traditional security tools.

 In this blog, we’ll explore the rise of this new threat, why it represents a unique challenge to security teams, and outline how context-aware Data Loss Prevention (DLP) tools can help you stay ahead of this threat.